Ask Marc – about insights from the Service Design Global Conference 2019

 I think that’s something we see in many organizations.
 People don’t call it service design but they do it and once they find out that this term – service design – exists, and there’s a whole community around it and a whole body of knowledge around exists, it’s like like opening the door to a family into a community.
 And for me the service design global conference actually really is like a family gathering every year.
 That’s really the nice thing that we meet the community there, since 2008.
 There was a very first global service design conference taking place in Amsterdam since then every year it’s the same thing.

 What was your workshop on journey map operations about?

 Marc: This is a system framework that helps organizations to manage multiple agile projects.
 To manage an agile organization actually is in different dimension to journey maps.

-I thought we start today with just like a five minute intro of that topic as a kind of teaser because we actually got a lot of requests from folks to talk more about that and I would like to dedicate a whole webinar around this, so the next webinar we focus on journey map operations.
+I thought we start today with just like a five minute intro of that topic as a kind of teaser because we actually got a lot of requests from folks to talk more about that and I would like to dedicate a whole webinar around this, a webinar on journey map operations.